Battle of the Denmark Strait: Breaking off the action

 The reality was that Lütjens' orders did not cover a spectacular success like the one just achieved.
 His priority therefore was to stick to his instructions: to concentrate on sinking merchant shipping and avoid encounters with enemy warships whenever possible.
 Moreover, before leaving Germany, Lütjens had told Admirals Conrad Patzig and Wilhelm Marschall, that he would adhere to Raeder's directives.
-This meant he did not intend to become the third fleet chief to be relieved for contradicting Raeder's orders; Marschall, one of his two predecessors, had been relieved of command for not following his orders to the letter despite the fact that Marschall's analysis of the changes in the tactical situation since the orders were issued resulted in the sinking of the British aircraft carrier and its two escorting destroyers.
+This meant he did not intend to become the third fleet chief to be relieved for contravening Raeder's orders; Marschall, one of his two predecessors, had been relieved of command for not following his orders to the letter despite the fact that Marschall's analysis of the changes in the tactical situation since the orders were issued resulted in the sinking of the British aircraft carrier and its two escorting destroyers.
 Nor was he predisposed to discuss his command decisions with a subordinate officer.

 Even if he had known it was the untried Prince of Wales he was fighting and not King George V, Lütjens would probably have stuck to his decision.
-Following her would have meant exposing the squadron to further gunfire as well as to torpedo attacks from Norfolk and Suffolk.
+Following her would have meant exposing the squadron to further gunfire as well as to torpedo attacks from Norfolk and Suffolk and the six nearby destroyers.
 He would have risked his ships and crews on an expressly forbidden opportunity.
 Lütjens would also have been facing a foe that was still combat effective, despite the hits taken the RN's damage assessment was that damage sustained was limited and caused no significant reduction in combat efficiency.

 Between 06:19 and 06:25, Suffolk fired six salvoes in the direction of Bismarck, having mistaken a radar contact with an aircraft for Bismarck.
 Suffolk was actually out of gun range of both Bismarck and Prinz Eugen at the time.